 It seemed too good to be true.
 I booked a trip immediately.

 A few months later, I packed up our clothes and toothbrushes and headed to Colorado for a five-day/four-night trip on the incredibly scenic Yampa and Green Rivers.

 Pretty soon I found myself in the single parenthood boat again, but this time I had company.

 Turns out there were three other single parents on our trip—all with teenagers.
 The community we created over the course of our trip was almost familial.

 On the first night, another single mom offered to help me with the tent.
 On the second day, a single dad offered to hang out with my kids so I could enjoy a child-free day on the river.
 By that night, the four of us had started an impromptu single parent support group.

 Not only was I well taken care of by the guides and well supported by my fellow travelers, but Brontë and Colden were too.
-The other teens and the O.A.R.S. guides—who are not only the best river guides around, but also play chef, teacher, Sherpa, housekeeper, activities director and stand-up comedian—provided constant entertainment for my easily bored brood.
+The other teens and our guides—who are not only the best river guides around, but also play chef, teacher, Sherpa, housekeeper, activities director and stand-up comedian—provided constant entertainment for my easily bored brood.